David Ellis (scriptwriter): Proposed Doctor Who stories

 Ellis had written this story since March 1966.
 Not much was known about it.
 A minor plot of the story was to be a four-part story that would see the Doctor, Polly, and Ben encounter a disastrous result from ‘the clock’ of his TARDIS (theories/references to The Daleks' Master Plan).

 The story was rejected by story editor Gerry Davis on 4 April 1966 because he considered the plot too complicated.
-Davis also rejected Ellis’s four-part serial: ’The Ocean Liner’.
+Davis also rejected Ellis' four-part serial: The Ocean Liner.